tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

 [Roll image](https://imgcache.qq.com/open/qcloud/video/tcplayer/examples/vod/tcplayer-vod-image-patch.html)

 >!
->- To avoid the video initialization speed being affected by a large roll image, it is recommended to use a image with a size of up to 50 KB and dimensions that do not exceed the display zone of the player.
+>- To avoid the video initialization speed being affected by a large roll image, we recommend using an image with a size of up to 50 KB and dimensions that do not exceed the display zone of the player.
 >- After the player is configured in the console, it may take up to 10 minutes for the configuration to take effect on all CDN nodes.
 >- The set roll image cannot be displayed for browser-hijacking playback.